silasdavis/bosmarmot/vent/README.md

 # Vent Component

-Vent reads a sqlsol json events specification file, parses its contents and maps column types to corresponding sql types to synchronize database structures.
+Vent reads sqlsol specification & abi files, parses their contents and maps column types to corresponding sql types to create or alter database structures.

-Then listens to burrow gRPC events based on given filters, parses, decodes data and builds rows to be upserted in corresponding event tables.
+Then listens to burrow gRPC server and get flowing events based on block range.

-Rows are upserted in blocks, where each block for a given event filter is one commit.
+Parses, unpacks, decodes data and builds rows to be upserted in matching event tables, rows are upserted in blocks where each block is one commit.

-Block id and event filtering data is stored in Log tables in order to resume pending blocks.
+Block id and context info are stored in Log tables in order to resume getting pending blocks.

 Given a sqlsol specification